dokku/dokku/docs/deployment/schedulers/k3s.md

 dokku scheduler-k3s:set --global letsencrypt-server staging
 ```

-Letsencrypt can be completely disabled for a given appby setting the `letsencrypt-server` to `false`
+Letsencrypt can be completely disabled for a given app by setting the `letsencrypt-server` to `false`

 ```shell
 dokku scheduler-k3s:set node-js-app letsencrypt-server false